nus-cs2030/1718-s2/docs/lec04.md

 The term _variance of types_ refers to how these more complex types relate to each other, given the relationship between the simpler types.

 Suppose $A(T)$ is the complex type constructed from $T$.
 Then we say that

 - $A$ is _covariant_ if $T <: S$ implies $A(T) <: A(S)$,
 - $A$ is _contravariant_ if $T <: S$ implies $A(S) <: A(T)$,
 - $A$ is _bivariant_ if it is both covariant and contravariant, and
 - $A$ is _invariant_ if it is neither covariant nor contravariant.

 For example, in Java, arrays (of reference type) are covariant.
 This means that, `T[]` is a subtype of `S[]`, if `T` is a subtype of `S`.
 Based on the type conversion rule, it is OK to assign any array of reference type to an array of `Object` objects, or pass an array of reference type to a method that expects an array of `Object` objects.
-This decision (of making Java arrays covariant) makes it possible to write very generic method that operates on array, as provided by the Java utility class [`Arrays`](https://docs.oracle.com/javase/9/docs/api/java/util/Arrays.html).[^2]
+This decision (of making Java arrays covariant) makes it possible to write very generic method that operates on array, as provided by the Java utility class [`Arrays`](https://docs.oracle.com/javase/9/docs/api/java/util/Arrays.html).[^1]

 We will see examples of complex type $A$ that is invariant and contravariant later in this module.

-[^2]: A utility class is a Java class that contains only class methods and class fields.
+[^1]: A utility class is a Java class that contains only class methods and class fields.
 You have seen another example in CS2030, `Math`, and will see a few more in this module.

-## JVM Memory Model
+## 2. Heap and Stack

 As mentioned earlier, JVM manages memory of Java programs while its bytecode instructions are interpreted and executed.
 Different JVM implementation may implement these differently, but typically a JVM implementation partitions the memory into several regions, including
 - _method area_ for storing the code for the methods;